-A view of the UK leisure consumer – Q1 2017
+A view of the UK leisure consumer – Q2 2017

-- Net balance for reported spending fell or remained constant in every category in Q1 2017 compared to the same time last year, with the exception of holidays which increased
+- Net balance for reported spending fell in almost every category in Q2 2017 compared to the same time last year, with the exception of holidays and going to the gym which increased

-- For the coming quarter, people’s spending expectations have remained constant or fallen slightly compared to their expectations a year ago, with the exception of eating out and drinking in pubs
+- For the coming quarter, people’s spending expectations have fallen or remained constant compared to their expectations a year ago, with the exception of short and long haul holidays

-- Consumers aged 55+ are expecting to increase their spending on holidays over the next three months compared to a year ago.
-Spending is also expected to increase in a number of other categories.
+- Consumers aged 55+ are expecting to increase their spending on holidays over the next three months compared to a year ago, with spend in other categories expected to remain constant or see a decline

 UK Leisure Consumer

 Press release: Leisure spending boosted by more confident millennials